bytecodealliance/regalloc2/doc/DESIGN.md

 are allocated one per basic block and record, per block, which vregs are live entering and leaving that block.
-They are computed using a standard backward iterative dataflow analysis and are exact; they do not over-approximate (this turns out to be important for performance, and is also necessary for correctness in the case of stackmaps).
+They are computed using a standard backward iterative dataflow analysis and are exact; they do not over-approximate (this turns out to be important for performance).

 ### Blockparam Vectors: Source-Side and Dest-Side